MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-7.2.0/authenticate-azureps.md

 ---
+description: How to sign in with Azure PowerShell as a user, service principal, or with managed identities for Azure resources. ms.custom: devx-track-azurepowershell ms.date: 02/08/2022 ms.devlang: powershell ms.service: azure-powershell ms.topic: conceptual
 title: Sign in with Azure PowerShell
-description: How to sign in with Azure PowerShell as a user, service principal, or with managed identities for Azure resources. ms.devlang: powershell ms.topic: conceptual ms.date: 01/06/2022 ms.custom: devx-track-azurepowershell ms.service: azure-powershell
 ---
 # Sign in with Azure PowerShell